What is a telegraphic transfer (TT) and how it works?

 When you run a business, your employees will be regularly making financial transactions with the company’s card.
 Whether it’s a bill for an overseas-based advertising service or flight tickets for business travel, your Airwallex account boasts built-in expense management on one handy dashboard.

-With the Airwallex Borderless Card, your employees can make purchases across multiple currencies without international transaction fees, helping bolster your company’s bottom line even more.
+With the Airwallex international business debit card, your employees can make purchases across multiple currencies without international transaction fees, helping bolster your company’s bottom line even more.

 Enjoy full peace of mind while transacting